CS250-PU/CPPTemplateS25/README.md

       ```
       git clone https://github.com/google/googletest.git
       ```

+    * You will be asked to select a Kit.
+Select the Kit that starts with **Clang**.
+There should only be one.
+Further, this only needs to be done once.

     * In the lower left of the Explorer window you will see Codespaces: and the name of your running codespace which is two words.
 At the far right you will see a triangle pointing right.
 Click that icon.

-    * You will be asked to select a Kit.
-Select the Kit that starts with Clang.
-There should only be one.
-Further, this only needs to be done once.

     * A GoogleTest should run that tests a function called factorial that is a member of a class called SampleClass.
 You should see the function factorial tested and passed in green text.